Milad un Nabi (Mawlid) 2025 and 2026

-Eid Milad un nabi – also know as Mawlid (Arabic: مَولِد النَّبِي mawlidu n-nabiyyi, “Birth of the Prophet“, marks the birthday of the Islamic prophet Muhammad which is celebrated often on the 12th day of Rabi’ al-awwal, the third month in the Islamic calendar.
+Eid Milad un nabi – also know as Mawlid (Arabic: مَولِد النَّبِي mawlidu n-nabiyyi, or nabidinam “Birth of the Prophet“, marks the birthday of the Islamic prophet Muhammad.
+It is celebrated often on the 12th day of Rabi’ al-awwal, the third month in the Islamic calendar.
 The 12th Day of Rabi’ al-awwall is the most popular date from a list of possible dates that are reported as the birth date.

-Milad un Nabi 2024: Mawlid/Milad un Nabi (The Prophet’s Birthday) starts on Tuesday, 16th of September 2024
+Milad un Nabi 2024: Mawlid/Milad un Nabi (The Prophet’s Birthday) started on Tuesday, 16th of September 2024

 Most denominations of Islam approve of the commemoration of Muhammad’s birthday; however, some denominations including Wahhabism/Salafism, Deobandism and the Ahmadiyya disapprove its commemoration, considering it an unnecessary religious innovation (bid’ah or bidat).
-Mawlid is recognized as a national holiday in most of the Muslim-majority countries of the world except Saudi Arabia and Qatar which are officially Wahhabi/Salafi
+Mawlid is recognized as a national holiday in most of the Muslim-majority countries of the world.
+Expeptions are Saudi Arabia and Qatar which are officially Wahhabi/Salafi.

 Bild von Fauzan My auf Pixabay